Compared with Story Points

 Compared with ‘1st Generation’ Functional Size Measurement (FSM) methods

 the COSMIC method has the following unique advantages.
 The method:

-- It was designed to measure business application, real-time, and infrastructure software (such as operating system software) and hybrids of all these types, in any layer of a multi-layer software architecture, and components of these at any level of decomposition.
+- It was designed to measure all types of software, in any layer of a multi-layer software architecture, and components of these at any level of decomposition.
 The main 1st generation FSM methods were designed to measure only business software in the application layer;

 - uses a model of software based on fundamental software engineering principles.
-Its basic concepts are therefore compatible with modern methods of determining software requirements and constructing software, and it is ‘future-proof’
+Its basic concepts are therefore compatible with modern methods of determining software requirements and constructing software, it is therefore ‘future-proof’;

 - includes a number of approximate variants of the standard size measurement method which can be used for rapid measurement and/or early in the life of a piece of software before all the details of the requirements have been fully defined;

 - allows, if required, the measurement of different possible sizes for any one piece of software, e.g. of the whole and of its components, and as ‘seen’ by different ‘functional users’ of the software;

 - uses a continuous size scale with no upper bound, unlike some 1st Generation methods which have an arbitrary upper limit to the size scales for their components.
 Such limits result in a distorted size scale that may lead to under-sizing of software that has large processes;

 - is easy to learn, due to the simplicity of the basic concepts.
 Training on COSMIC is also easy, with many case studies available for training purposes;

 - is easy to use.
 The method’s basic concepts have been carefully defined to eliminate difficulties of interpretation from which earlier FSM Methods suffer.
 This makes measurement less subjective and more repeatable;